Meet Our Team

 Throughout her career, Diane has played an integral role in the (re)accreditation of many nonprofit organizations while serving as a manager, as a board member and an independent consultant.
 She has successfully led organizations to become (re)accredited through her internal roles as a hospital director and as the COO of a mental health and substance abuse center, among others.

-Diane is widely recognized for her ability to effectively work with and guide employees from within all levels of an organization including staff, managers, board members and volunteers to successfully achieve (re)accreditation while maintaining a focus on the agency’s mission.
-Her experiences with the Council on Accreditation (COA), the Joint Commission (formerly JCAHO) and the Commission on Accreditation and Rehabilitation Facilities (CARF) provide her the unique ability to assist organizations in determining appropriate accreditation needs.
-Her workshops in the areas of strategic planning, cultural diversity, team building and board development have received rave reviews nationwide.
+Diane is widely recognized for her ability to effectively work with and guide personnel from within all levels of an organization, including staff, managers, board members, and volunteers, to successfully earn (re)accreditation while maintaining focus on the agency’s mission.
+Her experiences with the Council on Accreditation (COA), the Joint Commission (formerly JCAHO), and the Commission on Accreditation and Rehabilitation Facilities (CARF) provide her with the distinct ability to assist organizations in determining appropriate accreditation needs.
+Diane’s workshops in the fields of strategic planning, cultural diversity, team building, and board development have received rave reviews nation-wide..

-Diane has successfully consulted with organizations of varying budget and size, faith-based and secular, local agencies and those providing services in multiple states across the country.
-She believes that developing and maintaining the highest standards of excellence are must-have characteristics for every successful organization.
-She approaches her client organizations as true partners throughout the (re)accreditation process – before, during and after accreditation is achieved.
+Diane has constructively consulted with organizations of varying budgets and sizes, both faith-based and secular, local agencies, and those providing services in multiple states across the country.
+She believes that developing and maintaining the highest standards of excellence are essential characteristics for every productive organization.
+She approaches her client organizations as true partners throughout the (re)accreditation process – before, during, and after accreditation is achieved.

 Debbie MacCarry, MS, Special Education